Photo of Victoria Skiera

 Victoria Skiera

-Victoria Skiera is an associate in the firm’s Government Contracts Practice Group, advising clients on a range of regulatory and compliance issues.
-Victoria is actively engaged in assessing the impact of executive order and litigation activity in the context of federal procurement and financial assistance.
-She also has experience assisting clients with unique issues arising in government contracts transactions, and in internal and external investigatory matters.
+Victoria Skiera is an associate in the firm’s Government Contracts Practice Group, advising contractors on a range of regulatory and compliance issues.
+She has experience assisting clients with unique issues arising in government contracts transactions and related due diligence processes, as well as in compliance counseling, investigations, and disputes.
+Victoria also has experience assessing the impact of executive order and litigation activity in the context of federal procurement and financial assistance.
 Victoria maintains an active pro bono practice.

 On October 17, 2025, the General Services Administration (“GSA”) announced that it plans to issue a Mass Modification to GSA’s Multiple Award Schedule (“MAS” or “Schedule”) Solicitation[1] and Schedule contracts in November 2025 (“Refresh”).
 Periodically, GSA may issue a Mass Modification to Schedule contracts to uniformly impose changes to the contract terms applicable to all Schedule contract holders, often as a result of changes in applicable law, regulation, or policy.
 This approach also ensures that existing Schedule contracts have consistent terms, even though with the evergreen nature of the Solicitation those contracts have been entered into at different times and are at different stages of performance.